tomopy/tomopy.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to the TomoPy benchmarking repository

-You can use the [editor on GitHub](https://github.com/tomopy/tomopy.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+This repository consists of of benchmarking data that is organized as follows:

+--date
+----cpu
+------peppers
+--------GRAD
+----gpu
+------peppers
+--------MLEM
+--------SIRT

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.